foods-to-avoid-during-pregnancy-photo

 Foods to Avoid During Pregnancy

 A healthy, well-balanced diet is important during pregnancy.
 Most fresh foods are completely safe for pregnant women, however, some foods should be avoided during pregnancy or if you’re trying to conceive, because most pregnancies are unplanned.
-I’ve compiled a list of foods to avoid during pregnancy to serve as a quick guide.

 WHY WE SHOULD AVOID THESE FOODS DURING PREGNANCY?